 Some workers were not protected by the Factory Act.
 Particularly neglected were construction workers and civic employees.
 In the 19th century, there was no uniform requirement for erecting and maintaining scaffolding.
 Scaffolding complaints were recorded in Guelph as early as 1876, but no Scaffolding Act was enacted until 1911/1912.
-The instances of scaffolding giving way while workers were using them are numerous.
+Instances of scaffolding giving way are numerous.
+Below are listed several recorded such events.

 1873 – Mr. Shaw, a mason, “pointing” stone at Raymond’s, jumped 18′ onto a safe plank when the scaffolding suddenly gave way.